cgiacomini/vagrant--kubernetes/examples/015-PrivateRegistryAsPod/RegistrySetup.md

 type: kubernetes.io/tls
 ```

-For this we though have to provide the certificate and the key in base64 encoded format.
+we have to provide the certificate and the key in base64 encoded format.

 ```
 $ cat registry/certs/registry_auth.crt | base64 -w 0